lampajr/toolscip/packages/scdl-lib/README.md

 contract.events; // all contract's events
 ```

-Suppose that you want to invoke a specific function (e.g. named 'balanceOf'), then you just have to use its name as property of the `contract.methods` object and then call the `invoke` function on it.
-Note
+Suppose that you want to invoke a specific function (e.g. named 'balanceOf'), then you just have to use its name as property of the `contract.methods` object and then call the `invoke` [^1]function on it.

 ```typescript
 // performs a SCIP invocation request